libvips/libvips/doc/Developer-checklist.md

 ## Disable the libvips operation cache if you don't need it

-The libvips' operation cache is not useful for image proxies (i.e. processing many different images).
+The libvips operation cache is not useful for image proxies (i.e. processing many different images).
 Consider disabling this with `vips_cache_set_max(0);`.